kpoeltler/astronomy-flashcard-app/README.md

 **Authors**

--Susan Bryant,
+- Susan Bryant,

--Katie Poeltler,
+- Katie Poeltler,

--and special thanks to Cj Jordan
+- and special thanks to Cj Jordan

 **License**

--This project is licensed under the MIT License - see the LICENSE.md file for details
+- This project is licensed under the MIT License - see the LICENSE.md file for details

 **Acknowledgments**

--Stanford's CS193X Homework 3 assignment, that inspired us to build flashcards.
+- Stanford's CS193X Homework 3 assignment, that inspired us to build flashcards.

--Inspiration shout out to NASA
+- Inspiration shout out to NASA